menu

 In addition, Avon-by-the-Sea is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 Avon-by-the-Sea is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Demographics

 The people who call Avon-by-the-Sea home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Avon-by-the-Sea residents report their race to be White, followed by Asian.
-Important ancestries of people in Avon-by-the-Sea include Irish, Italian, English, German, and Polish.
+Important ancestries of people in Avon-by-the-Sea include Irish, Italian, Polish, English, and German.

 The most common language spoken in Avon-by-the-Sea is English.
 Other important languages spoken here include Polish and Spanish.